aperiodic/plastic/doc/1-hello-world.md

-# Hello World with Cypress.
+# Hello World with Plastic

 ## Introduction

-This tutorial walks you through building a trivial app with Cypress, starting from something like the figwheel template (run `lein new figwheel cypress-example` to get a copy).
+This tutorial walks you through building a trivial app with plastic, starting from something like the figwheel template (run `lein new figwheel plastic-example` to get a copy).
 The application will count the number of mouse down and up events.

 The full source of this application is available [in the examples folder][example].